mantidproject/mantid/docs/source/tutorials/muon_GUI_course/other_mantid_functions.rst

 To load a raw data file *without using* the Mantid Analysis GUI, and examine its content:

 1. In the 'Workspaces' pane, click Load>File
-2. Load the file HIFI00062798.nxs by using the Browse button - See Figure 9(a).
+2. Load the file HIFI00062798.nxs from the Reference Material folder by using the Browse button - See Figure 4.

 .. figure:: /images/load_file2.gif
     :align: center

-    Figure 9(a): Loading the HIFI00062798.nxs data file into Mantid using the Browse button instead of the Analysis GUI.
+    Figure 4: Loading the HIFI00062798.nxs data file into Mantid using the Browse button instead of the Analysis GUI.

 Workspace Information
 ---------------------